%20(2).png)

 The Business Case: Why you should care

-Let’s be honest: addressing pay gaps isn’t just the right thing to do—it’s a smart business move.
-Deloitte found that organisations with inclusive cultures are twice as likely to meet or exceed financial targets and three times as likely to be high-performing.
-They also report that companies prioritising DEI are 45% more likely to see market share growth.
+On top of all this, Deloitte found that organisations with inclusive cultures are twice as likely to meet or exceed financial targets and three times as likely to be high-performing.
+They report that companies prioritising DEI are 45% more likely to see market share growth.

-By closing pay gaps and nurturing an inclusive culture, you’re not just promoting fairness—you’re making a strategic move that fuels business growth.
+By closing pay gaps and nurturing an inclusive culture, you’re both promoting fairness and making a strategic move that fuels business growth.

 You’re missing the point: Turn your data into impact!

-Pay gap reporting isn’t just about numbers—it’s about the story they tell.
-Identifying gaps allows you to take action, driving meaningful change and promoting a culture of fairness and inclusion.
+Pay gap reporting needs to go beyond the numbers to have real impact.
+Taking steps to understand why you might have gaps allows you to take action, driving meaningful change and promoting a culture of fairness and inclusion.

-Here’s the real gem—closing pay gaps not only transforms your internal culture but also boosts your external appeal.
+Here’s the real gem, if you do take meaningful action and are able to start closing gender pay gaps, it can transform your internal culture and boost your external appeal.
 People want to work for companies making a real difference, not just offering a paycheck.
 CIPD research shows that while 78% of employees feel they do valuable work, only 43% feel inspired by their organisation’s purpose.

 Building Your Brand Story

 Let’s talk about brand.
-You’re not just a UK or Ireland company with pay gap data—you’re a company with a story.
 A story that shows you’re actively closing gaps, promoting inclusion, and improving fairness.
 And that story is powerful.

 Kantar’s Inclusion Index reveals that 75% of people are more likely to support brands committed to diversity and inclusion.
-So, your pay gap reporting isn’t just an internal tool—it’s shaping a brand story that resonates with both employees and consumers.
+So, if you can shape a brand story that resonates with both employees and consumers, you’ll really start to see the return on investment.
 Whether through marketing, CSR efforts, or client interactions, your commitment to fairness can become a core part of your brand identity.

 MyAnova Will Help You Tick All the Boxes

-At MyAnova, we know that pay gap reporting isn’t just about compliance with UK and Ireland requirments—it’s about shaping the kind of workplace people want to be part of.
-With talent increasingly prioritising diversity, equity, and inclusion (DE&I), pay transparency is no longer optional; it’s a competitive advantage.
+At MyAnova, we know that pay gap reporting is about shaping the kind of workplace people want to be part of.
+With talent increasingly prioritising diversity, equity, and inclusion (DE&I), pay transparency is it’s a competitive advantage.

 That’s where our Pay Gap Reporting Tool comes in.
-Say goodbye to the hassle of spreadsheets and manual calculations—our automated system streamlines the process, giving you back valuable time to focus on what really matters: closing the gaps and strengthening your employer brand.
+Our automated system and five step approach streamlines the process, giving you back valuable time.The service ensures you can focus on closing the gaps and we help you to use this to strengthen your employer brand.